 - Exclusion/Removal from University Activity/Event – A student given this sanction may be barred from attending University sponsored activity and events for a specified period of time, not to exceed 180 days.
 These restrictions may be extended to participation in online events sponsored by the University.

-- Dismissal and Expulsion from the University – Permanent separation of the student from the University.
+- Dismissal from the University – Permanent separation of the student from the University.
 A permanent transcript notation is mandatory.
-Students expelled from the University are not entitled to refunds for tuition or fees associated with their interrupted enrollment.
-As the most severe action of the institution, dismissal and expulsion must be recommended to, confirmed by, and officially imposed under the authority of the vice president/provost.
-The Student Conduct Committee shall provide a rationale for dismissal/expulsion from the University to the vice president/provost with a copy to the vice president for Enrollment Management and Learner Services.
-If the recommendation is accepted and the sanction imposed, the vice president/provost will notify the student by certified and regular mail.
-The Student Conduct Committee and the vice president for Enrollment Management and Learner Services will receive a copy of the letter of notification.
+Students dismissed from the University are not entitled to refunds for tuition or fees associated with their interrupted enrollment.
+As the most severe action of the institution, the Committee may recommend dismissal to Vice President/Provost.
+Dismissal may only be imposed by the Vice President/Provost either pursuant to the Committee's recommendation or upon the authority of the Vice President/Provost.
+The Vice President/Provost will notify the student by certified and regular mail if dismissal is imposed.

 - Postponing or Withholding of a Degree – The University may withhold the award of a degree, otherwise earned, until completion of a disciplinary process set forth in any of its Codes of Conduct.